Visualization Generation with Large Language Models: An Evaluation: Related Work

-In summary, while extensive studies have been carried out on evaluating LLMs, a notable gap still exists in the comprehensive examination of the visualization construction task.
-This work aims to evaluate the performance of the NL2VIS task from the declarative grammar aspect and establish a foundation for enhancing the efficiency of LLM-based visualization generation.
+In summary, while extensive studies have been carried out on LLMs evaluation, a significant gap still exists in the comprehensive examination of the visualization task \revise{generation} \revise{for LLMs under different prompt strategies}.
+This work aims to evaluate the performance of the NL2VIS task from the declarative grammar aspect and to establish a foundation to improve the efficiency of LLM-based visualization generation.